Skip to main content

 Child’s pose

 From Downward Dog, kids can sink slowly back to the floor, bringing their knees together.
 Kids sit back on their heels while bringing their forehead to the mat and resting their arms back alongside the body with the palms facing up.
 Child’s pose is a gentle hip, thigh, and back stretcher, but also helps calm the mind.
-For a relaxing variation of child’s pose, bring the folded legs about hips-width apart.
+For a relaxing variation of child’s pose, bring the folded legs about hip-width apart.
 This variation is helpful if kids have trouble getting their foreheads to touch the mat.

 Bridge pose

 Kids can move into this uplifting pose from Child’s Pose.
 Gently, lift up and bring the knees to the front of the body.
 Lay back on the mat with the knees bent and the feet flat on the floor.
 Legs should be shoulder-width apart again.
-Arm are at the side with palms down.
-From this position, kid push their behind and back into the air to make a bridge, bringing the chin to the chest.
+Arms are at the side with palms down.
+From this position, kid pushes their behind and back into the air to make a bridge, bringing the chin to the chest.
 Bridge pose stretches the whole body and helps improve flexibility in the spine.

 Tree pose

 Tree is a wonderful balance pose kids enjoy.
 Standing poses are excellent for balance and strengthen the core.
 For Tree, kids stand on one leg while bending the other leg and placing the sole of the foot on the inner calf.
 Kids shouldn’t put their foot on the knee of the standing leg.
-When kids are comfortable, they raise their arms over their head to form branches.
+When kids are comfortable, they raise their arms over their heads to form branches.
 Arms can go out to the side or overhead.
 If the tree wobbles a bit, that’s okay.
 Remember, trees do sway in the wind.

 There are so many fabulous yoga poses that are ideal for kids.
 These six only scratch the surface and are a wonderful place to begin a yoga journey with children.
 As kids become more confident with these yoga poses, they will want to try more.
 If kids are doing yoga in school, they may have some yoga poses to show you the next time you get on the mat together.
 Doing yoga with kids of all ages is great for the mind and the body.
 It’s a wonderful family-friendly activity benefitting everyone in the house.
-Just remember to keep yoga with kids fun.
+Just remember to keep yoga with kids a fun activity.
 It’s okay to meow, moo, and even bark your way through cat/cow and downward dog.
 In fact, it’s recommended.

 Dawn Miller